NeuroTechX/ntx_slack_archive/introductions.md

  >I guess you mean "Zig Zag Zen: Buddhism and Psychedelics".
 You that name was inspired from that book, even though I've never read it. yet.

+7/9/2017 4:25 PM

+ **dano** :

+ >Gahh!
+That's funny!
+Made an impression on me as well just from the title.
+What an elusive book.
+I am going to the library again today....